Eruant/eruant.github.io/_posts/2014-02-22-one-game-per-week.markdown

 categories: blog
 ---

 I'm being inspired.
 Before I took my current job, I was hungry for games.
 I entered [Ludum Dare][ludum] three times, and I thought I did quite well.
 My job is a curse and a blessing.
-I get to work on some amazing projects and with some top clients ([shame less plug][bynd]).
+I get to work on some amazing projects and with some top clients ([shameless plug][bynd]).
 Because I'm inspired at work, I get home and don't feel the need to build more games.

 A couple of weeks ago I stumbled upon [LessMilk][milk].
 It's a site built by a guy named Thomas.
 Basically he's building one game per week; that's quite full on.
-I know I've got a few games up my sleaves, but I'm not sure I could build one a week.
+I know I've got a few games up my sleeves, but I'm not sure I could build one a week.

 I like to spend some time planning my games, and working on the framework to hang them off.
 This inevitably takes time, and I don't always get round to completing them.
 I'm going to make a stronger effort to complete some games.
 Part of that effort is in blogging.
 I'm not going to build a game per week, but I'll try to blog at least once per week.